Annals of Physics

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Norsen, Travis, "Weak Measurement and Bohmian Conditional Wave Functions" (2014).
-Faculty Publications.
-Paper 21.
+Physics: Faculty Publications.
+21.